Bruce B. Johnson, Photographer and Writer

 My love of Photography had had a dormant handmaiden for many years, and that was writing.
 At the University of Oregon, I'd been an English Major, and in the early 1990s, those seeds sprouted by the dozen, pushing up freelance writing efforts that led to another series of successes.
 Some of the writing required the use of historical photography, which sprung open an enchanting door into that vast area of the field of photography.

-Semi-Professional recognition for me began in about 1980, when I won many photography divisions in County fairs, a Kodak Kinza award, and a major juried Statewide contest that resulted in big dollars and placement of my winter snow photo on all the “Ma Bell” phone directory covers in the State of Oregon in the early 80’s.
+Semi-Professional recognition for me began in 1980, when I won many photography divisions in County fairs, a Kodak Kinza award, and a major juried Statewide contest that resulted in big dollars and placement of my winter snow photo on all the “Ma Bell” phone directory covers in the State of Oregon in the early 80’s.
 At this point I include a picture of the camera that I used to take my award-winning "Ma Bell" image.
 As you can see, it was a tiny, but very high quality 35mm rangefinder camera, going once again to show that "being in the right place at the right time," and with the skills to use what equipment you have on hand, are the most important factors.

 During the late Sixties and early '70s, I had the honor to be among the orginating members of the University of Oregon Outdoor Program in Eugene, OR, headed by Gary Grimm (the UOOP)...
 My website at OregonPhotos.com is an attempt to continue one of the primary missions we had at that time--- to provide a low-cost resource for outdoor lovers, without the boundaries of dues, fees, and qualifications imposed by traditional Clubs.
 As a leader of many Outdoor Program trips, I took many stunning images of the Pacific Northwest, several of which may be found within this website.
 I returned to the Outdoor Program in 2005 to give a retrospective celebration of the founding days of the UOOP; of course, via the new technology of PowerPoint!